 Foreign currency risk is the risk that a variation in exchange rates between the Canadian dollar and US dollar or other foreign currencies will affect the Company's operations and financial results.
 The Company's functional currency is the Canadian dollar and major purchases are transacted in Canadian dollars.
-The Company's significant financial instrument denominated in foreign currency (US dollar) as at March 31, 2020 is the convertible note (Note 11).
-A 10% decrease
+The Company's significant financial instrument denominated in foreign currency (US dollar) is the convertible note (Note 11).
+A 10% decrease (increase) of the value of the Canadian dollar relative to the US dollar as at June 30, 2020 would result in an additional \$1,269 foreign exchange loss (gain) reported in the Company's statement of comprehensive loss for the six months ended June 30, 2020 (six months ended June 30, 2019: \$1,116).